neuralmagic/sparseml/research/mfac/recipes/pruning-mobilenet-imagenette-mfac-short-95.md

 * This recipe must be run at train batch size 32.
 If running at a different batch size, the learning rate and number of M-FAC gradients should be adjusted accordingly
-* `available_gpus` should be updated based on the devices available on the system.
+* `available_devices` should be updated based on the devices available on the system.
     If no GPU is available, then it should be removed
 * This recipe is for demonstration purposes only; in practice a larger dataset and longer pruning schedule should be used to obtain best results